-Audit staff performed the following procedures over the course of four site visits to accomplish the audit objectives:
+Audit staff performed the following procedures over the course of six site visits to accomplish the audit objectives:

-- 1. Selected all vouchers over \$1,000 and sampled the remaining vouchers; reviewed for the necessary paperwork - 2.
-Counted cash on hand - 3.
-From the sampled vouchers, traced the complaint numbers/evidence to the PCB - 4.
-Performed various analyses on the yearly data
+- 1. Selected all vouchers over \$1,000 and sampled the remaining vouchers; reviewed for the necessary paperwork. - Auditors judgmentally sampled vouchers under \$1,000 during each visit. - The samples consisted of at least one advance, one advance with returned funds, and one informant pay. - 2.
+Counted cash on hand. - 3.
+From the sampled vouchers, traced at least two of the complaint numbers/evidence to the PCB. - 4.
+Performed various analyses on the yearly data.